 What should I look for in an intermodal logistics partner?

-If you do decide that intermodal shipping is a good fit for your needs, be sure to choose a logistics partner with a wide service area as well as a long-history with broad network of partners across modes.
-This will help them secure predictably priced space year-round, so they can offer you more competitive rates.
+If you do decide that intermodal shipping is a good fit for your needs, be sure to choose a logistics partner with a wide service area and well-established relationships with a broad network of partners across modes.
+A robust, well-managed carrier network helps keep capacity predictably priced year-round, so you can benefit from more competitive rates.

-Finally, if you’re moving freight across borders, it also pays to have a partner who can guide you through the often complex, and potentially risky, customs clearance process.
+Finally, if you're shipping across borders, it also pays to have a partner who can guide you through the often complex, and potentially risky, customs clearance process.

-Looking to take advantage of the fuel- and cost-reducing benefits of intermodal freight?
-When you partner with AIT, you’ll enjoy the 24/7 support of our experienced and reliable global team.
+Looking to take advantage of the fuel- and cost-reducing benefits of intermodal shipping?
+When you partner with AIT, you'll enjoy the 24/7 support of our experienced and reliable global team.

-Whichever freight-transportation method you select, you can be sure that your important shipments will arrive on time and in quality condition.
+Whichever freight transportation method you select, you can be sure that your important shipments will arrive safely and on time.